gtheler/thesis/110-sds/FAQ.md

  * With some luck one can read "Finite ElEments NO-X"
  * With mode luck, "FrEE" (as in "free speech")

+# How should FeenoX be pronounced.

+It would be something like _fee_-_naaks_: /fiːnɒks/ But whatever works for you is fine.

 ```include
 double-click.md
 ```

 # How do I create input decks for FeenoX?